eLiteEs/epi2/README.md

 ```

 ## Writing the code
-Always try avoiding external libraries and try to comment all the code that you write.
+Try to comment all the code that you write.
 Don't change the tab indent on the files, normally epi2 is written with 4 spaces indent.

 ## Building the project
 On Windows you can run `build.bat` or `build.ps1` scripts for building the executables of epi2.
 You can also run the `test.exe` file for checking if the code has some performance issues.
-On Linux you can use the `build.sh` script for building the project and `test-linux.sh` script for checking if the code has performance issues.
+On Linux you can use the `./build.sh` script for building the project and `./test-linux.sh` script for checking if the code has performance issues.

 ## Creating Pull Requests
 If you create a Pull Request add a description about what did you changed and how it was before.
 If it's a new feature be sure that it works correctly.

 ## Forking this repository
-You can use epi2 for creating you own programming languege but you may add the `²` symbol to the name.
+You can use epi2 for creating you own programming language but you may add the `²` symbol to the name.

 ## License
 This project is licensed by the GNU General Public License v3 available at [LICENSE](LICENSE) file.